Janani-nagaraj/Week1/Research-set-1.md

-What is HTTP?
-HTTP = HyperText Transfer Protocol
-It is a set of rules that allows a client and server to communicate.

-What is a Web Application?
-A web application is software that users access through a web browser.A web application is an application that runs through web technologies and is accessed over the web.
-Examples:
-Gmail
-Facebook

-What is a Web Server?
- web server as something that receives HTTP requests and sends responses.

-What is HTTPS?

-HTTPS = HTTP + security
-HTTP: Browser → Server
-HTTPS:Browser 🔒 Server
-HTTPS uses TLS encryption to protect data while it travels between client and server.

-Authentication vs Authorization
-Username + Password
- Authorization :You Cannot edit or delete a file

-Social Login
-Continue with Google Instead of creating a new password for that website.

-Synchronous vs Asynchronous
-You have to wait for the response.
-Asynchronous-You don't have to wait doing nothing.

-What is REST?
-REST is a set of architectural principles/guidelines for designing networked applications, especially HTTP APIs.
+# Web Application Basics

+**1. What is HTTP protocol?**

+HTTP stands for HyperText Transfer Protocol.
+It is a protocol used for communication between a client and a server.

+Example: A browser sends a request to a server, and the server sends a response back.

+**2. What is a web application?**

+A web application is a software application that we use through a web browser.

+Examples: Gmail, Instagram, Amazon, Google Docs.

+**3. What is a web server?**

+A web server receives HTTP requests from clients and sends HTTP responses back.

+Examples: Apache, Nginx, IIS.

+**4. What is HTTPS and why is it secure?**

+HTTPS stands for HyperText Transfer Protocol Secure.
+It is the secure version of HTTP and uses TLS to encrypt communication between the client and server.

+HTTPS provides:

+* Encryption
+* Data integrity
+* Server authentication

+**5. What is authentication and authorization?**

+Authentication means checking who the user is.

+Example: Logging in using an email and password.

+Authorization means checking what the user is allowed to do.

+Example: An admin can delete users, but a normal user cannot.

+**6. How does social login work?**

+Social login allows us to log in to an application using an existing account like Google.

+Example:

+Application → Google Login → Google verifies the user → Google gives the application a token/identity information → User is logged in.

+The application does not need to receive the user's Google password.

+**7. What is synchronous and asynchronous communication?**

+Synchronous communication means the application waits for the response before continuing.

+Example:

+App → Request → Server → Response → App continues

+Asynchronous communication means the application can continue doing other work while waiting for the response.

+Example:

+App → Request → Server

+App continues doing other work

+**8. What is REST?**

+REST stands for Representational State Transfer.

+REST is an architectural style used for designing web APIs.
+It uses HTTP methods to work with resources.

+Common HTTP methods:

+* GET → Read data
+* POST → Create data
+* PUT → Replace data
+* PATCH → Update part of data
+* DELETE → Delete data